beyarkay/update-existing-release/README.md

     - [security concerns](#security-concerns)
   - [Problems?](#problems)

 ## Background

 This is a fork of [ColinPitrat/update-release](https://github.com/ColinPitrat/update-release) which itself is a fork of [johnwbyrd/update-release](https://github.com/johnwbyrd/update-release)

 ## Changes in Isaac Shelton's Fork

+v1.2.0

+Changes in Isaac Shelton's fork include:

+- Added `updateTag` option to automatically update the tag to the latest commit

+v1.1.0

 Changes in Isaac Shelton's fork include:

 - Updated all dependencies to latest versions
 - Code now works with latest version of GitHub API
 - Added `replace` option, to allow for removing attached files that aren't overwritten
 - Now works correctly when the release doesn't exist already (it will be added before updating)
 - Cleaned up a little of the code, although it still isn't the cleanest

 ## Quick start